Can you track a stolen laptop without GPS?

 How do I track a stolen laptop without GPS?

-Use last-known device location (city-level) plus timestamps and audit logs to build an incident timeline.
-If the laptop reconnects, the last-known record can update automatically.
+Use last-known device location at city level together with timestamps, account activity, and audit logs to build an incident timeline.
+If the laptop reconnects, the last-known record can update again.

 Can I see laptop location history?

 Yes.
-With MonitUp you can review a per-device location history timeline and export records for audits or incident reports.
+With MonitUp, you can review a per-device location history timeline and export records for incident reports or audits.

 Is MonitUp real-time tracking?